marxin/texi2rst-generated/sphinx/gccint/host-misc.rst

   to functions like ``printf``.
 The default value is ``"%p"``.

-In addition, if :command:`configure` generates an incorrect definition of any of the macros in auto-host.h, you can override that definition in a host configuration header.
+In addition, if :command:`configure` generates an incorrect definition of any of the macros in :samp:`auto-host.h`, you can override that definition in a host configuration header.
 If you need to do this, first see if it is possible to fix :command:`configure`.